boilerrobotics/rover-code/tutorial/README.md

 The simplest form of communication between nodes is a publisher and subscriber setup.
 One node will write a message to a specific topic (basically just a named place where the value will exist) and another node repeatedly checks that topic to see if anything has been sent.
 This kind of system is very useful for much of what we need for the rover.
 For example, one node can constantly publish the state of a joystick and another node can read this in and convert it to motor outputs.

 Please go through the [talker and listener tutorial](https://docs.ros.org/en/iron/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html) provided in the ROS 2 documentation.
 This tutorial is very thorough and we strongly recommend that you do the entire process and read it carefully, particularly the section describing how the talker and listener code actually works, as this will be critical to understanding rover communication.

+## Communicating Across Machines

+Now that you have made a publisher and subscriber, you've successfully gotten communication between 2 nodes running on the same machine.
+The next step is to do the same process between multiple computers.
+The goal of this step is to succesfully broadcast your name and have it appear on another computer.

+In order to do this, you will first want to make a few changes to your publisher code.
+First of all, alter the message being sent so that it now says your name instead of constantly counting.
+Then, you will need to set the topic to "name".
+Your publisher's topic needs to match the topic of the subscriber, so this is what we will be using in this example.

+You will also need to change your network settings in VirtualBox.
+Under Network, you will just need to change from NAT to Bridged Adapter so that you can send and receive messages.
+Once you have done this and are connected to the same network as the subscriber node, make sure your domain id matches that of the receiving computer.

+## Minirover

+Now that you can communicate between different machines, it's time to apply that to something more like the rover.
+This is in the form of the "minirover" which is a small 6 wheel robot with a RaspberryPi.
+The Pi will be running a node that subscribes to the topic "cmd_vel" and then sets motor speeds based on the information it receives from there.
+The minirover code can be found [here](https://github.com/boilerrobotics/rover-code/blob/master/rover/src/minirover/minirover/driver.py).

+The Minirover takes in a different kind of message than the publisher and subscriber you have worked with so far.
+Instead of a string, this topic uses something called a Twist.
+A twist is essentially a special data type with 2 categories: linear and angular.
+Each of these contain the variables x, y, and z.
+For the minirover, we only care about the x value from linear and the z value from angular, which control the speeds of the left and right sides of the rover, respectively.